sirajvind/ToolboxForTesters/README.md

 - **SonarQube**: An open-source platform for continuous inspection of code quality.
 - **Parasoft C/C++test**: An integrated set of tools for testing C and C++ source code.
+- **ESLint**: A static code analysis tool for identifying problematic patterns found in JavaScript code.

 ## Collaboration and Communication Tools